hyperhammest/enclave-vrf/sgx-rand/README.md

     	peer address list seperated by comma
   -s string
     	signer ID
+  -u string
+    	peer unique id seperated by comma
 ```

-sgx-rand can be master or slave in a cluster, master will generate key and send it to slave. slave receive key from master and store it.
+rand can be master or slave in a cluster, master will generate key and send it to slave. slave receive key from master and store it.

 #### setup commands: